stormmore/charm-heat/README.md

 been deployed.

-After deployment of the cloud, the domain-setup action must be run to configure required domains, roles and users in the cloud for Heat stacks:
+After deployment of the cloud, the domain-setup action must be run to configure required domains, roles and users in the cloud for Heat stacks.

+For juju 2.x deployments use:

+    juju run-action heat/0 domain-setup

+If using juju 1.x run:

     juju action do heat/0 domain-setup